Halloween

 Can you safely paint your baby’s butt orange?

-In the interest of science, I scoured Pinterest and Instagram for at least an hour (and definitely did not get distracted by recipes for pumpkin bread) in search of the best methods for turning your infant's bottom into a gorgeous gourd.
-Surprisingly, there isn't a lot of information out there on the how of it, beyond using non-toxic tempera paints that dry quickly and won't hurt your baby's delicate tush.
+In the interest of science, I scoured Pinterest and Instagram for at least an hour in search of the best methods for turning your infant's bottom into a gorgeous gourd.
+Surprisingly, there isn't a lot of information out there on the how of it, beyond using non-toxic washable paints (like tempera) that dry quickly and won't hurt your baby's delicate tush.
 You could use a foam brush or traditional synthetic bristles, but you could also use a plain old makeup sponge to stipple your baby's butt dimples orange.
 Just don't forget the stem, which should reside at the top of your child's booty, between cheeks A and B.

-What do the experts say about painting your baby?
+What do the experts say about painting on your baby?

 As to the relative safety of this project, the experts Romper contacted were split.
 "This is a fun and safe way to be festive at home,” One Medical pediatrician Dr. Sara Huberman Carbone, M.D., tells Romper.
 “I would recommend using non-toxic, washable paint such as tempera or finger paints, plus washing off the paint as soon as possible to minimize any risks of exposure to chemicals.
 It’s a good idea to test the paint on a small patch of the baby's skin to ensure the infant is not sensitive to the paint prior to covering their bottom."

 But others aren’t convinced of the safety.
-“As much as these pictures are adorable, and as a mom, I love cute photo ops for babies, but as a doctor, the odds of skin irritation are very high,” pediatrician Dr. Amna Husain, M.D., IBCLC, tells Romper.
+“As a mom, I love cute photo ops for babies.
+But as a doctor, the odds of skin irritation are very high,” pediatrician Dr. Amna Husain, M.D., IBCLC, tells Romper.
 “Babies' allergies and susceptibility to irritation are so unknown.”

 So proceed with caution.
 And if you’re going to carry on with the activity, I cannot stress the need for non-toxic paint hard enough.
-If you're decorating your baby's bare derriere, you must take every reasonable precaution to ensure that no harm will come to one of their most delicate areas.
+If you're decorating your baby's bare derriere, you must take every reasonable precaution to ensure that no harm will come to one of their most delicate areas and that you’re smart about it (test a small area to see if they have a reaction to the paint first).
 The last thing you want when you're just looking for a cute picture (for that scrapbook that you swear you'll get to just as soon as you can) is to inadvertently harm your child.

-You could also try something other than paint, like maybe sweet potato, carrot, or even pumpkin puree for something that's non-toxic, natural, and the perfect orange.
+You could also try using something other than paint — something natural like blended sweet potatoes or carrots, or even pumpkin puree from a can for something that's non-toxic, natural, and the perfect orange.

 How do you paint a pumpkin on your baby’s butt?